|

 clear--popular opposition to the Tsar was galvanized, and

 conservative reactionaries gained strength in the government.
+In the wake of Bloody Sunday the

 country's politics became increasingly divisive, and genuine